swiftlang/swift-evolution/proposals/nnnn-access-level-on-imports.md

 1. A declaration marked as `open` can be overridden from outside the module.
    This meaning has no relation with the behavior of `@_exported`.
-   The other access levels have a corresponding meaning between their use on a declaration and on an import statement.
+   The other access levels have a corresponding meaning between their use on a declaration and on an import declaration.
 2. A motivation for this proposal is to hide implementation details and limit dependency creep.
    Encouraging the use of `open import` or `@_exported` goes against this motivation and addresses a different set of problems.
    It should be discussed in a distinct proposal with related motivations.